ferrisfox/Ferrisbot/README.md

 ### Localy without Heroku CLI

-create a file named Key.env and place it in the root directory of the project. set the contents to be as follows:
+create a file named .env and place it in the root directory of the project. set the contents to be as follows:

     BOT_TOKEN = 'B0T.T0KEN.here'